 How do I know how much pension I will receive from the statutory pension insurance later?

-What if I do not receive a pension or my pension is too low to live on?
+What if I do not receive a pension or my pension is too small to live on?

 Can I obtain a permanent residence permit ("Niederlassungserlaubnis") as a pensioner?